How to contribute?¶

 Z will be incremented when bugs are fixed.

 Currently, proplot’s major version number is

-the API is new and subject to rapid changes.
-In general, the minor version number
+is new and subject to rapid changes.
+Similar to semantic versioning, the minor version

-is incremented when something is deprecated or the default style is changed.
+number is incremented when something is deprecated or the style is changed, and the

 For now, Luke Davis is the only one who can publish releases on PyPi, but this will change in the future.
 Releases should be carried out as follows:

 CHANGELOG.rstand that all new changes are reflected in the documentation: